-This is the perfect addition for your family’s Valentine’s Day!
+This is the perfect addition to your family’s Valentine’s Day!
 The printables for these Valentine’s gifts for kids point them to God’s great love!

 I’ve got to admit that I’m a sucker for holidays.
 I love a good celebration.
 The cute finger foods and crafts just make me all giddy.
 But mostly, I love any good excuse for gift giving.
 Ribbons and bows and neatly packaged gifts are definitely my love language.
 I relish the opportunity to bless my kids with something that I know they will love!